Institute of Hotel Management, Lucknow: Courses

+Institute Affiliated

+This institute is affiliated with J.N.U.
+(Jawaharlal Nehru University Lucknow) and all the courses which this institute offer gets final degree from JNU.
+Few years Back this institute have an Affiliate Partnership with IGNOU(Indra Gandhi National Open University).

 Infrastructure

 The university has separate hostel and gym for boys and girls.
 The institute has Bakery and Confectionery Lab, Computer Lab, Audio-Visual Lab.

 Option for Vegetarians

 In 2016, a few of the IHMCTANs (Ahmedabad, Bhopal, Jaipur) started giving students the option to choose only vegetarian cooking.
 This decision to offer a vegetarian option by IHMCTANs may be the first amongst any of the hospitality training institutes of the world.
 It is expected that all IHMCTANs, including IHMCTAN Lucknow, will start offering a vegetarian cooking option from academic year 2018 onwards.